 In short, I test drove a car, bought it, got approved, filled out paper work all within 2.5 hours.

 I had no idea buying a car would take that long.
 The sales guy was new and fumbling a bit, but he did his best.
-Switching over insurance, registration, and plates – all of that takes time.
+He did a truck insurance comparison, switching over insurance, registration, and plates – all of that takes time.